International Alliance of Theatrical Stage Employees: Corruption in the early 20th century

 During the early 20th century, organized crime gained influence over parts of IATSE in collusion with employers.
 In June 1934, IATSE held an election with only one person running.
-The election was rigged by the soon-to-be elected President George Browne.
+The election was rigged by the soon-to-be elected president George Browne.
 The other two opponents in the running suddenly dropped from the race after death threats were received.
 Willie Bioff, another Chicago gangster, was instantly elected Browne's "personal representative".

 Later that year Bioff went to Hollywood on behalf of IATSE.
 He used violent threats to discuss a private and limited contract with studios.
 These contracts included weak contracts and high dues.
 The studios liked the protection against the union.
 In 1941, Bioff and other mobsters were charged with corruption leading to union members attempting to remove them from power in IATSE.
 However, The International Alliance of Theatrical Stage Employees remained corrupt and reverted to fraudulent negotiating practices.
 Some sources suggest that, in the later years, IATSE was "more interested in breaking strikes than winning them".

 1988–current

 On November 6, 1996, the AICP (Association of Independent Commercial Producers, Inc.) and the IATSE signed the first-ever agreement between the two organizations.
 The agreement established the wages and working conditions applicable to motion picture and television production technicians and artisans employed in the production of television commercials, and was intended to recognize and address the special needs of the television commercial production process.

-In 1998, the union's name was lengthened to the International Alliance of Theatrical Stage Employes, Moving Picture Technicians, Artists and Allied Crafts of the United States, Its Territories and Canada, while maintaining the existing acronym.
+In 1998, the union's name was lengthened to the International Alliance of Theatrical Stage Employees, Moving Picture Technicians, Artists and Allied Crafts of the United States, Its Territories and Canada, while maintaining the existing acronym.
 In the same year, the five departments were established: Stagecraft, Motion Picture and Television Production, Organizing, Trade Show and Display Work, and Canadian Affairs.
 In 2011 the Communications Department was established, and in 2012, the Organizing Department was folded into the Stagecraft Department, and two new departments were established: Education and Training, and Broadcast.

 In 1999, IATSE established the IATSE Political Action Committee, a federal political action committee designed to support candidates for federal office who promote the interests of the members of the IATSE and its locals and to support a federal legislative and administrative agenda to benefit those members.

 In 2001, IATSE changed the word Employes in their name to Employees to reflect modern spelling.

 The Labor Education Assistance Program (LEAP) was launched in 2009, which would pay tuition for labor studies courses taken by its local union officers.
 Following LEAP, the IA established the Training Trust to provide training opportunities in the areas of safety and skills development for IATSE members.